La Jenelle, Oxnard, CA

 and laid her over upon her side,

-to say she could not be upright:
+to say she would not be upright:

 she would not sail and would not float,